placDev/mappers/README.md

 | Layer of data transfer from <br/> controllers and their validation. | Layer of business logic. <br/> Models reflecting business <br/> entities and their methods. | Layer of data access.<br/> Isolates details of working <br/> with a database or cache.  |

 Or any other set of layers you need :)

+## Examples
+You can see the example by clicking on the link [Examples](https://github.com/placDev/mappers)

 ## Glossary
 ##### _1) Mapper_